 Providers must apply on behalf of the service seeking exception.
 You must supply supporting evidence.

 If you have trouble accessing the online form, download the service-level exception form.

 How will we check payments?

-The department conducts regular audits to ensure providers are collecting gap fees electronically.
+We conduct regular audits to check providers are taking all reasonable steps to collect gap fees electronically.

 We also share information and data obtained through audits with the Australian Taxation Office.
 This ensures recipients of government payments are meeting their tax and superannuation obligations.